yuqingzhang512/notes/html/html.md

 * Some browsers place restrictions on the amount of storage quota available to app
 * If the manifest itself returns a 404 or 410, the cache is deleted
 * If the manifest or s resource specified in it fails to download, the entire cache update process  fails.
 The browser will keep using the old cache
-* App application’s cache is only updated when its manifest file changes. __you must modify file itself to inform the browser to refresh cached files__
+* App application’s cache is only updated when its manifest file changes. <u>you must modify file itself to inform the browser to refresh cached files</u>
 * The manifest is checked <b>twice</b> during the update, one at the start and one after all cached files have been updated
 * the HTML file that references your manifest file is automatically cached (though encouraged to include it in the manifest)